Nigeria vs Tanzania: Premier League club shows support for Super Eagles

 "Good luck to our Super Eagles! 🦅."

-Meanwhile, Samuel Chukwueze scored two goals in nine matches, Alex Iwobi netted two goals in 16 matches, while defender Calvin Bassey scored one goal in 16 matches, per ESPN.
+Meanwhile, Samuel Chukwueze scored two goals in nine matches, Alex Iwobi netted two goals in 16 matches, and defender Calvin Bassey scored one goal in 16 matches, per ESPN.

 Fans react